lirfu/ThinkBoard/README.md

 It's node based graph drawing so you can create, move, edit, connect and disconnect nodes.

 ## Want to contribute?
-If you like this project you're welcome to contribute with code or suggestions.
-The project was created in Eclipse (Mars).
+If you like this project you're welcome to contribute with code or suggestions.<br>The project was created in Eclipse (Mars).